Categories

 John Steinbeck, East of Eden

-If I were to tell a younger me or a newly hired junior colleague one thing, it would be: ‘You don’t have to be perfect here, you just have to be.
-We want you to be.’
+If I were to tell a younger me, or a newly hired junior colleague, one thing, it would be: ‘You don’t have to be perfect here.
+You just have to be.
+We want you to be.

 What does perfect mean?